tpietruszka/rate_limited/README.md

 - the client:
   - handles timeouts (requests will not hang forever)
   - raises an exception if the request fails (or the server returns an error / an "invalid" response)
+  - can be any type of a callable - function, method, coroutine function, partial, etc
 - requests are independent from each other, can be retried if failed
 - we want a standard, simple interface for the user - working the same way in a script and in a notebook (+ most data scientists do not want to deal with asyncio).
 Therefore, `Runner.run()` is